rynpsc/craft-phone-number/README.md

 #### Number Formatting

-Numbers can be formated in the following formats:
+Numbers can be formatted in the following formats:

 | Format        | Example              |
 | :------------ | :--------------------|